This post contains affiliate links. Please read my disclosures.

 Top tips for the Peanut Butter

-However, I have made them with the peanut butter remnants at the bottom of the jar and if that’s all you have and can’t be bothered to nip to the shops then just add a tablespoon or two of milk (I used coconut milk) for extra moisture.
+However, I have made them with the peanut butter remnants at the bottom of the jar and if thatโs all you have and canโt be bothered to nip to the shops then just stick in the food processor or blender with a tablespoon or two of light olive oil to get those oils back in.

-How do you make these easy Oat Peanut Butter Cookies?
+How do you make these easy Gluten Free Peanut Oat Cookies?

 For full recipe instructions go to the recipe card at the end of this post.